Proof of Funds for a Study Visa from India (2026): How Much Money You Must Show

 3

-Enough, genuine, and truly available to you
+Enough, genuine, and truly yours

 28 days

-UK fund-holding rule
+UK money-holding rule

-Money must sit untouched for 28 days in a row
+Funds must sit untouched, in a row

 6 months